 With ages 6-9 months it’s time to get out the infant learning toys!
 Age appropriate toys are a must!

 During the stage between six and nine months old, your baby will begin to take development to the next level of wonderment and discovery.

-Infant Learning Toys for Ages 6-9 Months
+Developmental Stages for Ages 6-9 Months

 During these months your baby will enjoy more interactive play with you in the development of creativity and imagination with infant learning toys.